bobhageman/jquery-pinlogin/README.md

 Boolean.
 Default `true`.

 Hides or displays the user entered digits in the input field.
 When enabled, the caharacter in `placeholder` immediately replaces the entered digit.

+### reset
+Boolean.
+Default `true`.

+When true, this resets all input fields when filled.

 ### complete